apache/felix-dev/converter/readme.md

-# Apache Converter
+# Apache Converter Serializer and Schematizer

 ## Overview

-This is the home for the OSGi R7-compliant Converter.
-It is an implementation of the Converter Specification.
-For more details, see Chapter 707 of the OSGi Compendium.

-There are two other sister projects: Serializer and Schematizer.
+This project contains 2 projects relating to the OSGi Converter: Serializer and Schematizer.

 ## Serializer
 The Serializer, based heavily on the Converter, is useful for transforming a